bmhking/Parcel_value_app/README.md

 - Auto-centers map at the mean lat and lon of mapped parcels (04/16)
 - Add 2D mode (04/17)
 - Added error message if user does not select city/community, zoning, and usage (04/17)
+- Changed column to 6 sides instead of 20.
+Now the map runs more smoothly (04/17)
 - Add ability to read in a file of APNs - currently not working on it since you already can copy/paste a list of APNs.
 I might work on this later
 - Add ability to show average value of surrounding parcels of a parcel (likely in a certain radius) - currently can do it with lat/long